 We repeat the really dramatic lines from shampoo commercials amid shouts of “Pass the popcorn!” and I try to keep my ice cream bowl out of everyone’s reach.
 At some point one commercial break is the cue for everyone to go change into pjs and then as the night gets even later a few of the girls disappear into their rooms saying “Call me when the swimming is back on!” or “Let me know if there’s more gymnastics!”

-Now that we’re a little older we can recognize some of the athletes from four years earlier, and I’m stunned that it was four years ago.
+Now that we’re a little older, in the 2016 Olympics we can recognize some of the athletes from four years earlier, and I’m stunned that it was four years ago.
 I remember being younger and having my jaw-drop when my parents said that the gymnastics wouldn’t be back for four years, thinking it was an eternity.
 And then four years pass, but now I can count the years back and think, How can it be time again already?
 I can remember it, so it can’t have been long enough yet.
 Or at least that’s what it seems like.
 I suppose I should be glad that now my memory can span longer than four years.